wp-plugins/contact-form-7/README.txt

 If you have created your own language pack, or have an update of an existing one, you can send [gettext .po and .mo files](http://codex.wordpress.org/Translating_WordPress) to me so that I can bundle it into Contact Form 7.

+= How to use Contact Form 7 in multilingual websites =

+Starting with version 2.0, Contact Form 7 can create multilingual contact form using the WPML plugin.
+See the detail on [WPML.org](http://wpml.org/wordpress-translation/translation-for-texts-by-other-plugins-and-themes/how-to-use-contact-form-7-in-multilingual-websites/).

 == Installation ==

 1. Upload the entire `contact-form-7` folder to the `/wp-content/plugins/` directory.